International Overdose Awareness Day

 The Reality of the Opioid Epidemic

-As important as International Overdose Awareness Day is at any given time in the crisis, it bears an added grave resonance this year.
-Reported widely by the New York Times and other media outlets, opioid overdose deaths during the COVID-19 pandemic year reached new tragic heights.
+As important as International Overdose Awareness Day is at any given time in the crisis, it bears an added grave resonance over the last two years.
+Reported widely by the New York Times and other media outlets, opioid overdose deaths during the COVID-19 pandemic years reached new tragic heights.

 The greatest culprit is fentanyl, fatal not just to those who use it on its own, but also to those who unknowingly take it as it is increasingly added to other drugs, particularly stimulants like cocaine and methamphetamine, but also in counterfeit opioid and benzo pills.
+Overdose deaths, overwhelming caused by fentanyl—whether taken knowingly or not—became the number one cause of death in the U.S. among 18-45 year-olds.
+Rising 15% over the previous year, in 2021 overdose deaths overall amounted tragically to a death every five minutes on average.
 As the conditions of the ongoing pandemic have compounded the already critical opioid epidemic, then, we approach observance of International Overdose Awareness Day with increased urgency.

 How RCA Treats Addiction for a Lifetime of Recovery